JRHacka/Blog-Site/jrhacka/content/post/Netmon.md

 Nmap done: 1 IP address (1 host up) scanned in 110.68 seconds
 ```

 So, we've got one item that really catches my eye in that NMap scan.
-Our old friend port 21 Anonymous FTP is open, and seems like an excellent place to start.
+Our old friend port 21 Anonymous FTP is open and seems like an excellent place to start.

 ---
 ## Port 21 - Anonymous FTP

 In the NMap scan the first thing that should catch your eye is that port 21 FTP is allowing Anonymous FTP.
-Anonymous FTP essentially means we can log in wihout having a username or password.
-We will connect using the user name anonymous with no password.
+Anonymous FTP essentially means we can log in without having a username or password.
+We will connect using the username anonymous with no password.
 ```bash
 ftp anonymous@tar.get.ip.add
 ```